 - Clothing not in school colours as outlined in this policy.
-Coloured parkers/outdoor jackets may be worn during playtime only. - Clothing with hoods, large advertising slogans, insignias or derogatory comments. - Jeans and Leggings. - Clothing which is not sun smart, including low cut, singlet and strappy tops. - Inappropriate, unsafe footwear including thongs, ugg boots and shoes with high heels. - School hats with brims cut out or graffiti written on them. - Clothing in a poor state of repair. - Royal Blue skivvies are only to be worn under jumpers or long sleeve polo shirts. - Wearing of make-up and coloured nail polish and the use of bright colours in student hair. - Shorts/Skirts that are shorter than the middle finger of a student's hand when by their side.
+Coloured parkers/outdoor jackets may be worn during playtime only. - Clothing with hoods, advertising slogans, insignias or derogatory comments. - Jeans or bike shorts. - Clothing which is not sun smart, including low cut, singlet and strappy tops. - Inappropriate, unsafe footwear including thongs/crocs, ugg boots, platform and high heels. - School hats with brims cut out or with graffiti. - Clothing in a poor state of repair. - Royal Blue skivvies are only to be worn under jumpers or long sleeve polo shirts. - Wearing of make-up and coloured nail polish. - Dresses/Shorts/Skirts that are shorter than the middle finger of a student's hand when by their side.

+Special Days

-Special Days Sports Day:
+Sports Day:

 Students wear sports outfits and add decorations to show their team loyalty.
 On this day students are allowed to come to school with their hair coloured in their team colour.
 This may however only be spray on colour that can be washed out that evening.
+Hats must be worn.
 Sprays cannot be brought to school.